 44. Apply a small amount of silicon lubricant to the o-rings on the oil cooler.

 45. Apply a small amount of silicon lubricant to the cooler inlet.
 This will make it easier to slide the coolant tube in later.

 46. Fitment note: Some 2001-2016 Duramax may require minor trimming of the manifold heat shield and heat shield boss.
 The circled bolt and boss marked below may need trimming.
-To do so, you will need to remove the manifold from the engine.
+To do so, you will need to remove the heat shield from the engine.

-47. This is what the trimmed manifold and heat shield will look like after installation.
+47. Grind down the rear lower exhaust boss.
+See what the trimmed manifold and heat shield will look like after installation.
 The yellow circle highlights the section that was removed.